McHoundi/BaseballVR/README.md

-Short demo fo the game: https://youtu.be/njGt9py4_Dg
+Short demo of the game: https://youtu.be/njGt9py4_Dg

 Scripts made by me found in Assets/Scripts folder